 Instead of looking at my overall process and trying to wring more productivity out of it, I should have taken a deep dive into the foundation of each department’s tasks.
 Finding small ways to improve that don’t take much effort or investment is higher value than rejiggering and rearranging every aspect of your overall workflow.

-Here’s the most lucrative question a great shop owner is always asking: where could I save the most time for the least money?
+A great shop owner is always asking: where could I save the most time for the least money?

 Top-down thinking leads to bottom-up problems

 In my experiences managing and consulting, I’ve found dozens of processes that needed to be altered, improved, or even eliminated.
 There were even processes that were completely undefined – the staff was “winging it.”

 Boost productivity, throughput, and streamline tasks by working from the bottom-up.
 It seems simple: look at the actual tasks your employees do every day and cut down on waste.

 Yet time and time again, the same 5 wasteful and profit-killing problems are commonplace in print shops of all sizes:

 - Poor (or nonexistent) ink and platen temperature setup.

 - Poor prep and setup support for press operators.